What is Hypervisor?

 Now that we have covered both types of Hypervisor and different vendors and their product which offers Hypervisor you must be thinking that how to make a decision on the right hypervisor which best suits your need.
 If you are thinking the same then you are at the right track.
 Let’s see how can you choose the right Hypervisor.

-Before evaluating the pros and cons in the Hypervisors, it’s very important to first analyze the need of the Hypervisor.
+Before evaluating the pros and cons, it’s very important to first analyze the need of the Hypervisor.

 Why do we need it?